aejmcclelland/activity-tracker/README.md

 - MockMvc controller tests for deleting activities.
 - MockMvc coverage for selected validation and not-found cases.

-## Deliberate Non-Goals

-The following features are deliberately postponed to keep this project focused on first-version backend fundamentals:

-- Authentication
-- Users
-- Frontend
-- Docker
-- PostgreSQL
-- Database migrations
-- Pagination and filtering
-- Dashboards
-- Training-plan features

 ## What I Learned

-This project demonstrates how to structure a small Spring Boot backend around clear responsibilities: controllers handle HTTP requests, DTOs define the API contract, validation protects incoming data, services contain application logic, and repositories manage persistence.
-It also shows how MockMvc can be used to test REST endpoints without manually running the application.
+This project demonstrates how I structurd a small Spring Boot backend around clear responsibilities: controllers handle HTTP requests, DTOs define the API contract, validation protects incoming data, services contain application logic, and repositories manage persistence.
+It also shows how I used MockMvc to test REST endpoints without manually running the application.